 (Psst!
 Current RYHS members just need to access the Subscriber Freebies page and enter the password in your welcome email.
 Then, find these free resources and more!
 If you have any questions or problems, please email [email protected])

-How will these free printables help your kids learn their times tables for mastering basic facts?
+How will these free printables help your kids learn their times tables (and mulitplication skills) for mastering basic facts?

 Oh, and if you have other ideas for using any of these styles of multiplication chart, please share in the comment section below 🙂

-If you like these printable worksheets, you’ll love our other free math resources:
+If you like these multiplication printables, you’ll love our other free math resources: